wasc-io/tools/README.md

     "todo": "wasc-tools todo",
 }
 ```
-## **!!!** IMPORTANT Note
-For usage with the integrated start and build commands, you need to install the package `source-map-support`.
-It replaces all stacktraces, with resolved locations from the compiled source maps.

 ## Usage with IDE tooling
 The project exports a `prettier.js` and `eslint.js` file with the accepted configurations.
 In your project just add an `.eslintrc.js` file: